 How to Create a Sushi Menu

-With plenty of RiceSelect® Sushi Rice on hand, this is the perfect opportunity to create your own sushi menu and host a gathering.
-Let's face it, the mystique around how to make good sushi puts a lot of people off the attempt, but every good home chef knows there's not that much to it.
-All that's required is patience, ingredients and practice.
-In order to make good sushi you'll need:
+With RiceSelect® Sushi Rice on hand, this is the perfect opportunity to create your own sushi menu and host a casual get-together.
+Though the mystique around how to make good sushi puts a lot of people off, all that's required for success is patience, the right ingredients and a little practice.

-1. RiceSelect® Sushi rice
+1. RiceSelect® Sushi Rice

 3. bamboo mat